Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">Fluorophores</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Beetroot-aptamer" target="_blank" style="color:#520049"><b>Beetroot aptamer</b></a></td>
         <td name="td2">ThT<br>DFHO<br>DFAME</td>
         <td name="td3">ThT (Thioflavin T) are fluorescent dyes used for histology staining and biophysical studies of protein aggregation and investigate amyloid formation.
 They are also used in biophysical studies of the electrophysiology of bacteria.<br>DFHO (3,5-difluoro-4-hydroxybenzylidene imidazolinone-2-oxime) is a Corn homologous ligand that fluoresces yellow upon excitation and is used to image RNA in living cells.<br>DFAME is a red fluorophore.
 Beetroot and Corn are dimeric fluorogenic RNA aptamers that can bind to DFAME to form Beetroot-DFAME (Kd=460 nM) and Corn-DFAME (Kd= 3600 nM).
 Beetroot-DFAME (Kd=460 nM) and Corn-DFAME can be used to form RNA assemblies in living cells.
 Creating RNA assemblies can be used for the study of RNA Nanostructures.
-DNA/RNA Nanostructures would be useful in cell and gene therapy (CGT) research.----From MedChemExpress</td>
+DNA/RNA Nanostructures would be useful in cell and gene therapy (CGT) research.</td>
         <td name="td4"><a href="https:" target="_blank" style="color:#520049"><b>2022</b> </a></td>
         <td name="td5"><a href="https://www.rcsb.org/structure/8EYW" target="_blank" style="color:#520049"><b>8EYW</b></a><br><a href="https://www.rcsb.org/structure/8EYV" target="_blank" style="color:#520049"><b>8EYV</b></a><br><a href="https://www.rcsb.org/structure/8EYU" target="_blank" style="color:#520049"><b>8EYU</b></a></td>
       </tr>